ABOUT THIS BLOG

 This blog, along with @jekagames on twitter, were formerly part of a pilot project involving video games and journalism.
 This blog now operates as an archive for that project, as well as a space for writing about my personal gamemaking when it is relevant.

-Jessica Rose Marcotte is a game designer, writer, intersectional feminist, and PhD student at Concordia University who has worked on games such as “In Tune: a game about navigating consent” and “Seventy-Eight: attitudes towards women in the workplace.”
+Jess Marcotte is a game designer, writer, intersectional feminist, and PhD student at Concordia University who has worked on games such as “In Tune: a game about navigating consent”, “rustle your leaves to me softly,” and “The Truly Terrific Traveling Troubleshooter”.
 Through these projects, they explores their interests in accessibility, diversity and provoking meaningful conversations through their work.
 Their other research interests include critical and speculative design, feminist making, and praxis-focused research.
-Their PhD at TAG, under the supervision of Rilla Khaled, will explore how humans make connections to artificial personalities and intelligences such as Non-Playable Characters through a research-creation approach.
+Their PhD at TAG, under the supervision of Rilla Khaled, will explore what it means to digitize entangled analog and embodied experiences from an intersectional feminist design perspective.
 They are a founding member of Tweed Couch Games and were one of the co-directors for Critical Hit 2015.
 In their spare time, they like to scuba dive, make sushi and play roleplaying and board games.

 You can find me on Twitter at @jekagames.
 You can email me at jess[dot]ro[dot]marcotte[at]gmail[dot]com.